Largest Inscribed Rectangles in Geometric Convex Sets: Approximation Algorithms

 Let's begin the analysis with the pre-processing operations.
 The first observation is that we can fairly assume that the Problem (\ref{mod:MVAIR-Polytope-Efficient}) is strictly feasible as $C$ is a compact convex set with a non-empty interior.
 This means the Slater's condition holds.
-To find a strictly feasible solution as the starting point of the algorithm, which removes the necessity of an infeasible start step and simplifies the analysis, choose $d+1$ arbitrary but affinely independent points on the boundary of $C$.
-For a polytope this is readily available by the given set of vertices of $C$.
-For a general convex set $C$, this would depend on the structure of $C$.
-Given the $d+1$ points $p^1,...,p^{d+1}\in \partial C$, the simplex $S=\Conv(p^1,...,p^{d+1}) \subset C$.
-Let $h_1=\Conv(p^1,p^2,...,p^{d})$ and $h_2=\Conv(p^1,p^3,...,p^{d+1})$ be two of the facets of $S$.
-Let $y^1$ and $y^2$ be the median points of $h_1$ and $h_2$, respectively.
-Each of these median points could be found by solving a $d$-dimensional Fermat (1-median) problem with $d$ input points.
+To find a strictly feasible solution as the starting point of the algorithm, which removes the necessity of an infeasible starting step and simplifies the analysis, we can first choose $d+1$ arbitrary but affinely independent points on the boundary of $C$.
+For a polytope these $d+1$ points are readily available by the given set of vertices of $C$, but for a general convex set $C$, it would depend on the structure of $C$.
+Then, given $d+1$ points $p^1,...,p^{d+1}\in \partial C$, we have the simplex $S=\Conv(p^1,...,p^{d+1}) \subset C$.
+Let $H_1=\Conv(p^1,p^2,...,p^{d})$ and $H_2=\Conv(p^1,p^3,...,p^{d+1})$ be two of the facets of $S$ that have at least $p^1$ in common.
+Let $y^1$ and $y^2$ be the centroid (or median) of the $d$ vertices forming $H_1$ and $H_2$, respectively.
+Each of these centroidal or median points could be found by taking the mean over the $d$ vertices forming the corresponding facet or by solving a $d$-dimensional 1-median problem with $d$ input points.
+Note that $y^i\in\relint(H_i),\; i=1,2$.
 We shall have $y^1\neq y^2$ since the points $p^1,...,p^{d+1}$ were affinely independent.
-Let the pair
+Finally, let the pair

 be the initial strictly feasible solution.
 Note that $x^{ul}_{init} = (x^u_{init}, x^l_{init})$ could be a degenerate solution, i.e., we could have $\Vol(R_{init}) = 0$.